pytorch/pytorch/docs/source/autograd.rst

 Locally disabling gradient computation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-See `here <locally-disable-grad-doc_>`_ for more information on the differences between no-grad and inference mode as well as other related mechanisms that may be conflated with the two.
+See :ref:`locally-disable-grad-doc` for more information on the differences between no-grad and inference mode as well as other related mechanisms that may be confused with the two.

 .. autosummary::
     :toctree: generated